 - Stamped Book Bindings

 - Printing in Amsterdam

 The Shimeon Brisman Collection in Jewish Studies was purchased by Washington University in 1972 from Shimeon Brisman, a Judaic bibliographer at the UCLA library and an expert in Hebrew bibliography.
 Approximately one fourth of the Brisman Collection is bibliography, including hundreds of catalogues from nineteenth and early twentieth century European bookshops.
 The collection also includes a large number of rabbinical commentaries, responsa, and liturgical literature—many of which came from the libraries of prominent rabbis--as well as a substantial number of nineteenth century sermons from England and Germany.
 In addition, the collection includes an impressive array of early printed works and rare books.
 All of these items capture Jewish history, culture, and thought and serve as a valuable resource for modern day scholars.

 Featured here are some of the highlights of the approximately 550 rare books of the Shimeon Brisman collection.

-All materials in the collection were digitally photographed by Rivka Feinberg (BA13) who also entered metadata for all items and developed the Omeka digital exhibit during the summer of 2013.
-All of the metadata was written by Rivka Feinberg and Will Soll, Judaica Cataloger for Special Projects.
+All materials in the collection were digitally photographed by Rivka Feinberg (BA13) who also entered metadata for all items and developed the Omeka digital exhibit during the summer of 2013 and 2014.
+The metadata was written by Rivka Feinberg with contributions by Will Soll, Judaica Cataloger for Special Projects.
 Technical assistance for the digital exhibit and design of the website was provided by Digital Library Services.